metabase/metabase/docs/embedding/signed-embedding-parameters.md

 ## Types of parameters

-Parameters can be signed or unsigned:
+Parameters can be signed or unsigned.

 **Signed parameters**, such as filter names and values, must be added to your server code.
 - [Editable parameters](#adding-a-filter-widget-to-a-signed-embed)